kaliypsocraft/something-awesome/REPORT.md

     The main challenge I experienced with digital forensics was just a lack of knowledge within the field of files, network analysis and steganography.
 Furthermore, it required some

 !!! warning File Formats
     Forensics required research into file formats, forensic tools, and interpreting hex dumps.
-This involved a comprehensive understanding of file signatures, types, and low-level data structures.
-I worked with Linux command-line tools such as `strings` and `xxd` to extract hidden data and identify file characteristics, which helped build an understanding of file system layouts and common forensic analysis techniques.
+This involved an understanding of file signatures and formats.
+I worked with Linux command-line tools such as `strings` and `xxd` to extract  metadata and identify file characteristics, which assisted build an understanding of file system layouts and common forensic analysis techniques.
 !!! warning Network Analysis
     The main challenge associated with network analysis was getting a basic understanding of the fundamentals of networks.
 By extension, grasping the fundamentals of Wireshark.
 The latter software from face value had a lot fo moving parts and functionality.
 It at times caused decision paralysis as I did not know the best tool for the job or had suspcions that it had